 Coolers and ice packs Rain jackets and boots

 Gloves Sampling Pole

 Bucket and Cup Datasheets and Pencils

 - 2. At the site, rinse the bucket or sampling cup 2-3 times in the outflow before filling it. - 3.
 Use the bucket to fill the sample bottles.
 DO NOT RINSE SAMPLE BOTTLES as they have been sterilized and contain preservatives.
 DO NOT SUBMERGE PRESERVATIVE BOTTLE TO FILL as the preservative could mix with and contaminate the sample. - 4.
 Record time of sample collection. - 5.
+Photograph each outfall at the time of sampling. - 6.
 Complete datasheet.